RohitKotiveetil/UnrealEngine--KineticKicker/README.md

 # UnrealEngine--KineticKicker
-Recreation of the Kinetic Kicker from Project: Snowblind.
+Recreation of the Kinetic Kicker from Project: Snowblind using blueprints in Unreal Engine.

-Created using blueprints in Unreal Engine 4.24.
+Optimized for Unreal Engine 5.3.

 **Showcase Video:** https://www.youtube.com/watch?v=uUEix_BETjA